Largest small polygons: A sequential convex optimization approach: Introduction

 The maximal area problem can be formulated as a nonconvex quadratically constrained quadratic optimization problem.
-In this work, we propose to solve it with a sequential convex optimization approach, also known as the concave-convex procedure~\cite{marks1978,lanckriet2009}.
+In this work, we propose to solve it with a sequential convex optimization approach, also known as the concave-convex procedure~\cite{marks1978,sriperumbudur2009}.
 This approach is an ascent algorithm guaranteeing convergence to a locally optimal solution.
-Numerical experiments on polygons up to $n=128$ sides suggest that the optimal solutions obtained are near-global.
+Numerical experiments on polygons with up to $n=128$ sides suggest that the optimal solutions obtained are near-global.
 Indeed, without assuming Graham's conjecture nor the existence of an axis of symmetry in our quadratic formulation, optimal $n$-gons obtained with the algorithm proposed in this work verify both conditions within the limit of numerical computations.
 Moreover, for even $6 \le n \le 12$, this algorithm converges to known global optimal solutions.
-The algorithm is implemented as a MATLAB-based package, OPTIGON, which is available on GitHub~\cite{optigon}.
-OPTIGON requires that CVX~\cite{cvx2} be installed.
+The algorithm is implemented as a package, OPTIGON, which is available on GitHub~\cite{optigon}.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:ngon}, we recall principal results on largest small polygons.
 Section~\ref{sec:nqcqo} presents the quadratic formulation of the maximal area problem and the sequential convex optimization approach to solve it.
 We report in Section~\ref{sec:results} computational results.
 Section~\ref{sec:conclusion} concludes the paper.